 Your doctor may also advise you to carry out a range of exercises and stretches (once the pain has decreased) to strengthen the hip and improve stability.

-Our expert team specialises in treating gluteal tendinopathy using advanced non-surgical techniques including stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) therapy.
+Our expert team specialises in treating gluteal tendinopathy using advanced non-surgical techniques including, Platelet Rich Plasma (PRP) therapy, Monocytes Therapy and AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology).

 What are the surgical options for gluteal tendinopathy?